MetaCommunity/affta/README.md

                             * AFFTA _tests_ and _test suites_ may be defined with dependencies, in a semantics effectively extending of the semantics of dependency structures within ASDF _components_ and _systems_
                             * Use case: Situation of when a test suite M for a system A may effectively require that an ASDF system B would be successfully loaded, when the system A, as being tested in the test suite M, does not otherwise "immediately" depend on the system B
                             * {FIXME: This documentation assumes that the reader would be familiar with the semantics of ASDF system definitions, and as such, should be made to include a reference to a tutorial introducing of ASDF}.
                             * {Candidly, this is one part a matter of convenience, another part a matter of convenience applied, thirdly a matter of "Re-use" of "Existing code".
-Note, specficialy, the availability of component dependency structures as defined within ASDF 3}
+Note, superficially, the availability of component dependency structures as defined within ASDF 3}
                         * Test Dependencies
                             * {See also: Extensions onto ASDF}
                         * Test Definitions